dibakar721304/recipe-manager/HELP.md

 all DTO requests are converted to DAO to before saving to database and DAO are converted to DTOs for presentation layer.
 In this way we will have more control over the input and output fields.

+## cicd details

+The cicd file is created using github action.
+This file is responsible for building creating, and pushing docker image to docker hub.
+At present, this is only done for master branch.

 # Reference/Guides

 1) To format the application:  mvn spotless::apply